Moneymoney122/boot-script/README.md

  run `git clone https://github.com/Moneymoney122/boot.sh` in the terminal while in your home directory or download the zip from this page and unzip the files and place them in a folder called "boot.sh" (without the quotes) in your home directory

+ - if you have already downloaded this script and you want to download it again run: `cd ~/boot-script/ && git pull`

 - And then run:

 `cd ~/boot-script/`